aleen42/PersonalWiki/post/draw_image_using_edge_detection_and_svg/draw_image_using_edge_detection_and_svg.md

 One we have a set of lines, we create one SVG polyline per contour, using the pixels as points.
 There are some improvements we can do here:

+- Simplify polyline to remove points that don’t contribute to the line, that is, they can fall behind a longer segment.
+An example is having a horizontal line spanning through several pixels, that can be defined by 2 points instead of a line with 1 point per pixel.
+Doing this saves potentially lots of points, especially if there are lots of vertical or horizontal lines.
+- Smooth the polyline to match better arcs or diagonal lines that produce a stairstep-like line.
+In the project this is achieved by using half of the points to draw the image.
+The result is not that close to the border, but helps reducing those stairstep-like lines.
+- Use web workers to do the detection of the contour.
+This would prevent the browser from freezing for a few milliseconds.